MicroFocus/leanft-selenium-dotnet-sdk/README.md

 # leanft-selenium-dotnet-sdk
-LeanFT for Selenium DotNet (C#) SDKs that extend the WebDriver API with additional locators and utilities.
-By using this SDKs you can create more robust or generic identifications for your objects, and use built-in utilities rather than writing them yourself from scratch.
+The LeanFT for Selenium DotNet (C#) SDK that extends the WebDriver API with additional locators and utilities.
+By using this SDK you can create more robust or generic identifications for your objects, and use built-in utilities rather than writing them yourself from scratch.

 ## API